loopbackio/loopback.io/pages/en/lb2/Where-filter.md

 `filter[where][property][op]=value`

-For example, if there is a cars model with a `odo` property, the following query finds instances where the `odo` is exactly equal to 5000:
+For example, if there is a cars model with an `odo` property, the following query finds instances where the `odo` is greater than 5000:

 `/cars?filter[where][odo][gt]=5000`